Economy of Lithuania

-The economy of Lithuania is the largest economy among the three Baltic states.
-Lithuania is a member of the European Union and belongs to the group of very high human development countries and is a member of the WTO and OECD.
+Lithuania is the largest and most diversified economy among the three Baltic states and as of 2026 with the economy slightly larger than that of Latvia and Estonia combined (both nominal and PPP).
+It is a member of the European Union and belongs to the group of very high human development countries and is a member of the WTO and OECD.

 In the 1990s, Lithuania rapidly moved from a centrally planned economy to a market economy, implementing numerous liberal reforms.
 It enjoyed high growth rates after joining the European Union along with the other Baltic states, leading to the notion of a Baltic Tiger.
 Lithuania's economy (GDP) grew more than 500 percent since regaining independence in 1990.
 The Baltic states have a combined workforce of 3.3 million people, with 1.5 million of these working people living in Lithuania.

 The country is one of the fastest growing economies in the EU.
 GDP growth reached its peak in 2008, and was approaching the same levels again in 2018.
 Similar to the other Baltic States, the Lithuanian economy suffered a deep recession in 2009, with GDP falling by almost 15%.
 After this severe recession, the country's economy started to show signs of recovery already in the 3rd quarter of 2009.
 It returned to growth in 2010, with a positive 1.3 outcome and with 6.6 per cent growth during the first half of 2011.
 GDP growth had resumed in 2010, albeit at a slower pace than before the crisis.
 The success of the crisis taming is attributed to the austerity policy of the Lithuanian government.